MANAS: Multi-Agent Neural Architecture Search: Introduction

 The multi-agent (MA) framework is inherently scalable and allows us to tackle an optimization problem that would be extremely challenging to solve efficiently otherwise: the search space of a single cell is $8^{14}$ and there is no fast way of learning the joint distribution, as needed by a single controller.
 More cells to learn exacerbates the problem, and this is why MA is required, as for each agent the size of the search space is always constant.

 In short, our contributions can be summarised as: (1) framing NAS as a multi-agent learning problem (MANAS) where each agent supervises a subset of the network; agents coordinate through a credit assignment technique which infers the quality of each operation in the network, without suffering from the combinatorial explosion of potential solutions.
 (2) Proposing two lightweight implementations of our framework that are theoretically grounded.
-The algorithms are computationally and memory efficient, and achieve state-of-the-art results on Cifar-10 and ImageNet when compared with competing methods.
+The algorithms are computationally and memory efficient, and achieve state-of-the-art results on CIFAR-10 and ImageNet when compared with competing methods.
 Furthermore, \our allows search \textit{directly} on large datasets (e.g. ImageNet).
-(3) Presenting $3$ news datasets for NAS evaluation to minimise algorithmic overfitting; and offering a fair comparison with a random baseline.
+(3) Presenting $3$ news datasets for NAS evaluation to minimise algorithmic overfitting; offering a fair comparison with the often ignored random search \cite{Li2019_random} and random sampling \cite{Yang2020NASEFH,Sciuto2019_random} baselines; and presenting a complexity constraint analysis of \our.